Criteria and Guidelines

 Funding of grants is limited, and submission of an application (even one that meets our stated criteria) does not guarantee that a grant will be made to your organization.
 The Boston Scientific Foundation receives hundreds of applications for grant support, not all of which can be funded.

-Programs that aim to improve the health of those who are economically disadvantaged, with a focus on cancer, respiratory, cardiovascular, neurological, diabetes, gastrointestinal and urologic diseases and disorders through:
+Programs that aim to improve the health of those who are economically disadvantaged, with a focus on cancer, respiratory, cardiovascular, neurological, diabetes, gastrointestinal OR urologic diseases and disorders through any ONE of these approaches.

 - Disease prevention